Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_4.md

     main()
 ```

-This is the basic templete refer this whenever needed.
+This is the basic template refer this whenever needed.

 ### ROS2 node in cpp

 similar to python node , a minimal node can be made without using OOP , template for the same will be added here .
-We create a shared pointer to name the node.in cpp ros2 used shared pointers for making nodes. coz there isnt a need for new and ddelete , therefore shared pointers are used.
-The spin function expects a node parameter to make the node spin. being cpp we need to compille it therefore use it in "cmakelist" for the same , by using add_executable().
+We create a shared pointer to name the node.in cpp ros2 used shared pointers for making nodes. coz there isn't a need for new and delete , therefore shared pointers are used.
+The spin function expects a node parameter to make the node spin. being cpp we need to compile it therefore use it in "cmakelist" for the same , by using add_executable().

 initial ROS2 template without OOP:
 ```